washingtonstateuniversity/WSUWP-Indie-Development/README.md

 Provisioning can be made aware of local projects by adding a `provision/salt/pillar/projects.sls` file once this repository is checked out locally.

-This `projects.sls` file should have a `wsuwp-indie-sites` property with the following data structure:
+A `pillar/sites.sls` file should be created with a `wsuwp-indie-sites` property containing the following data structure:

 ```
 wsuwp-indie-sites:
   site1.wsu.edu: